adeng322/basic-trading-bot/README.md

 I would love to discuss them with you.
 I have enjoyed the assignment.
 I tried to stick with K.I.S.S(keep it simple and stupid) and D.R.Y(do not repeat yourself) principles in both of my design and code, mainly because it is a basic trading bot.
-Many thanks to you for reading this.
+Many thanks to you for reading this!